 Wash all vegetables and drain dry.
 Roughly chop onion, carrots, parsnips.
 Crush garlic.
 Measure the rest.

 - Heat a medium size saucepan on medium heat.
 Add oil.

 - Add onions and fry for 10 minutes to color.

 - Add the garlic and fry for 1 minute.
-Stir in the carrots, sweet potatoes, and herbs.
+Stir in the carrots, parsnips, and herbs.
 Season with salt and fry together for 10 minutes.

 - Pour in vegetable stock and bring to the boil.
 Cover and cook at a slow boil for 30 minutes.

 - Purée in a blender adding the plain soy milk.
 Season to taste with salt and pepper.
 Garnish with chopped parsley and serve half and half on the side if you are using it.
 Each cup has 3 to 4 servings of vegetables!